Computers and internet access

 Just ask a member of the library team if you need help to access the wifi or when using our computers.

-Special keyboards, a trackball pointing devices and large monitors are available.
+Special keyboards and trackball pointing devices are available.
 We also have an adjustable desk for wheelchair users at Poole Library.
 If you require any of these, please tell us when you book your computer session.
 Each library is fitted with a hearing loop.